 This model could build upon its history of agricultural ingenuity and unique blend of cultures and landscapes.

-For example, some smallholder farmers should to be given the right incentives to adopt agricultural practices that deliver long-term environmental benefits, such as agroforestry techniques that integrate food production with the delivery of ecosystems services.
+For example, some smallholder farmers could to be given the right incentives to adopt agricultural practices that deliver long-term environmental benefits, such as agroforestry techniques that integrate food production for local markets with the delivery of ecosystems services that provide landscape and catchment-scale benefits.

-These farmers could play an instrumental role in sustaining the productive capacity of the farmlands that are dedicated to commodity production through the provision of important ecosystem services, such as erosion control and moisture retention.
-Moreover, they could help to reduce sedimentation runoff into rivers in order to maintain the expected lifespan of hydroelectric energy infrastructure.
+These farmers could play an instrumental role in sustaining the productive capacity of farming landscapes that are dedicated to commodity production through the provision of important ecosystem services, such as erosion control and moisture retention.
+Moreover, they could be strategically located along riparian buffer zones to help to reduce sediment loads entering rivers in order to maintain the expected lifespan of hydroelectric energy infrastructure (i.e. through land-use planning and/or integrated catchment management systems).

 This would align well with the recommendations of the International Panel of Experts on Sustainable Food Systems, which signals the need for a global shift towards diversified agro-ecological farming systems.